AlexRogalskiy/hcl/README.md

 The `context` variable passed to the `Command`'s constructor is the main `hcl.cli.Cli` instance.

+### Documentation

+Run `make docs` to automatically update this README's usage information, and the command documentation in `./commands`.
+CI checks whether these are up to date.

 ## Notes

 Very similar to [h5cli](https://pypi.org/project/h5cli/).
+`hcl` features:

+- more documentation
-`hcl` features more documentation, piping output from `--command` mode, and doesn't crash when I try to run it.
+- piping output from `--command` mode
+- doesn't crash when I try to run it.